India to allow more state-run companies to sell coal

-NEW DELHI, Dec 16 (Reuters) - India will allow more state-run companies to sell coal to industry, according to a government statement on Wednesday, in a bid to bolster the country’s coal production and reduce imports.
+NEW DELHI (Reuters) - India will allow more state-run companies to sell coal to industry, according to a government statement on Wednesday, in a bid to bolster the country’s coal production and reduce imports.

 A cabinet meeting chaired by Prime Minister Narendra Modi cleared the plan that will give federal and state companies the flexibility to sell excess coal.